PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Selected Tasks

-Second, model performance exhibits greater volatility across models in each evaluation subset.
-Specifically, within the Full, Rare, and Non-Rare subsets of PhysLab, the performance gap between the best and worst models reaches 57.2\%, 119.5\%, and 44.8\% respectively, which are significantly higher than the corresponding gaps observed in HICO-DET, at 43.4\%, 115.4\%, and 20.3\%.
-This suggests that PhysLab’s interaction scenarios not only amplify the strengths and weaknesses of different model architectures, but also better reveal their varying adaptability to distinct interaction types and category frequencies.
-Therefore, the pronounced class imbalance and greater performance disparities in PhysLab make it a more challenging benchmark \cite{chan2024auxiliary}.
-These characteristics underscore its value in promoting the development of more robust and fine-grained HOI detection algorithms, particularly in experimental or instructional contexts \cite{hu2024noisy}.
+Second, model performance exhibits greater relative volatility across models in each evaluation subset.
+Specifically, within the Full, Rare, and Non-Rare subsets of PhysLab, the performance gap between the best and worst models (calculated as the percentage difference normalized by the worst model’s score) reaches 57.2\%, 119.5\%, and 44.8\%, respectively.
+These gaps are significantly higher than those observed in HICO-DET, which are 43.4\%, 115.4\%, and 20.3\%, respectively.
+This suggests that PhysLab’s interaction scenarios not only amplify the strengths and weaknesses of different model architectures, but also better reveal their varying adaptability to distinct interaction types and category frequencies \cite{chao2018learning}.
+As described in \cite{liu2019large, chan2024auxiliary}, the greater inter-class performance differences in PhysLab make it a more challenging benchmark \cite{chan2024auxiliary}.
+These characteristics underscore PhysLab’s value in promoting the development of more robust and advanced HOI detection algorithms \cite{zou2021end}, particularly in experimental or instructional contexts \cite{hu2024noisy}.

-\section{Conclusion and Future work}
+\section{Conclusion and Future Work}

-In this paper, we introduce PhysLab, a richly annotated benchmark dataset designed to advance multi-granularity visual parsing of physical experiment processes.
-PhysLab fills a critical void at the intersection of computer vision and science education by embedding visual recognition tasks within authentic experimental contexts.
-By modeling the complex procedural structures inherent in experimental activities, PhysLab facilitates the development of interpretable and goal-oriented scene understanding systems tailored to educational environments.
-We believe that PhysLab offers a novel and impactful perspective for both educational AI research and the broader vision community.
+In this paper, we introduce PhysLab, a richly annotated dataset designed to advance multi-granularity visual parsing of physical experiment processes.
+PhysLab fills a critical void at the intersection of computer vision, multimedia, and science education by embedding visual recognition tasks within authentic experimental contexts.